VNET Group, Inc.

 Cash vs Debt

 On the balance sheet, VNET has $8.49B in cash with $30.18B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
 The company is burning cash, with free cash flow at -$2.54B.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-Return on equity stands at -4.1%, which is negative for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of -4.1% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 1.1% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $7.07B (2022) to $9.95B (2025), reflecting a 41% increase over the period.